Northern Health Travel Grants

 Can a person who helps me travel apply for a grant?

-Yes, when the trip is by plane, train or bus, and your companion is 16 years of age or older.
-(If you and your companion travel both ways by a personal car, you and your companion can apply for an equal share of one grant).
-Also:
+Yes, if the person that helps you during travel and is 16 years of age or older.
+If the travel is by air, rail or bus, you and your travel companion may each be eligible for a grant.
+If travel is by personal vehicle, you and your travel companion may be eligible for an equal share of one grant.
+In addition:

-- you must be younger than 16 years of age, OR the northern health provider must indicate on the application form that you need a companion for health and safety reasons.
-For example, you may be in a wheelchair or have Alzheimer's disease.
+- you must be younger than 16 years of age, or the northern referring provider must indicate on the application form that you need a companion for health and safety reasons

-If I travel by car with a friend, do we each get a grant?
+If I travel by car/vehicle with another person travelling for a medical appointment, do we each get a grant?

-No, only one grant is payable if several family members or friends, who are also traveling for medical appointments together in the same car.
-However, if each of you meets program eligibility and the one-way travel to the nearest specialist/designated health care facility able to provide needed care is 200 km or more, you may each qualify for the $100.00 accommodation allowance.
+No, only one grant is payable if several individuals are travelling for medical appointments together in the same car/vehicle.
+However, if each of you meets program eligibility and the one-way travel to the nearest specialist/approved health care facility able to provide needed care is at least 200 kilometres, you may each qualify for the $100.00 accommodation allowance.

 How do I apply for a travel grant?

-- Your northern doctor, dentist, optometrist, midwife, nurse practitioner, chiropractor can give you an application form.
+- Applications forms are available from your northern doctor, dentist, optometrist, midwife, nurse practitioner, and chiropractor; or online at the following link: http://www.forms.ssb.gov.on.ca/mbs/ssb/forms/ssbforms.nsf/GetFileAttach/014-0327-88~5/$File/0327-88E.pdf.
 Before you travel, you need a referral from a Northern Ontario referring health care provider.
-The referral section of the applications needs completion only every 12 months as long as the follow-up travel is to the same specialist or designated health care facility.
-If follow-up visits are made to a different specialist/designated health care facility or a new referral is required.
-If you are applying for a companion grant, your traveling companion must also fill in the appropriate section.
+The referral section of the applications needs completion only every 12 months as long as the follow-up travel is to the same specialist or approved health care facility.
+If follow-up visits are made to a different specialist/approved health care facility, a new referral is required.
+If you are applying for a companion grant, your travelling companion must also fill in the appropriate section.

-- Please note that women between the ages of 30 & 69 traveling to an Ontario Breast Screening Program do not need to have the referral section completed.
+- Please note that women between the ages of 30 & 69 travelling to an Ontario Breast Screening Program do not need to have the referral section completed.

-- A separate form must be completed for each round trip you make.
+- A separate application form must be completed for each round trip.
 Only one application can be submitted for each round trip regardless of the number of specialists visited during that round trip.

 - The specialist you travel to see must fill in his or her section of the form.

-- Include your accommodation, bus, rail or air travel receipts/itinerary, as well as those for any traveling companion.
-NHTG inquiries and application forms must be directed to the Sudbury, Ministry of Health & Long-Term Care, Claims Services Branch office and not to ServiceOntario Health Card Registration sites.
-Please refer to the end of this document for the Sudbury address and phone number.
+- Include your accommodation, bus, rail or air travel receipts/itinerary, as well as those for any travelling companion.
+NHTG inquiries and application forms should be directed to the Ministry of Health & Long-Term Care, Claims Services Branch office in Sudbury.
+Please refer to the end of this document for the Sudbury Claims Services Branch address and phone number.

 How much time do I have to submit my application?

-All applications must be received by the Ministry of Health and Long-Term Care within twelve (12) months from the date of service.
+All applications must be received by the Ministry of Health and Long-Term Care, Claims Services Branch, Northern Health Travel Grant, Sudbury office, within twelve (12) months from the date of service.

-How long will it take before the grant arrives?
+How long will it take for my travel grant to be paid?

-A cheque will be mailed to you within approximately four to six weeks from the date the ministry receives your correctly completed application form.
-Please allow six weeks before making an inquiry regarding the status of your application.
+If your application is approved, a cheque will be mailed to you within six weeks from the date the ministry receives your correctly completed application form.
+Please allow six weeks before making an enquiry regarding the status of your application.

 Are grants available for travel to an abortion clinic?